Helicopter: Uses

 Helicopters are used as air ambulances for emergency medical assistance in situations when an ambulance cannot easily or quickly reach the scene, or cannot transport the patient to a medical facility in time.
 Helicopters are also used when patients need to be transported between medical facilities and air transportation is the most practical method.
 An air ambulance helicopter is equipped to stabilize and provide limited medical treatment to a patient while in flight.
 The use of helicopters as air ambulances is often referred to as "MEDEVAC", and patients are referred to as being "airlifted", or "medevaced".
 This use was pioneered in the Korean War, when time to reach a medical facility was reduced to three hours from the eight hours needed in World War II, and further reduced to two hours by the Vietnam War.
 In naval service a prime function of rescue helicopters is to promptly retrieve downed aircrew involved in crashes occurring upon launch or recovery aboard aircraft carriers.
 In past years this function was performed by destroyers escorting the carrier, but since then helicopters have proved vastly more effective.

 Police departments and other law enforcement agencies use helicopters to pursue suspects and patrol the skies.
 Since helicopters can achieve a unique aerial view, they are often used in conjunction with police on the ground to report on suspects' locations and movements.
 They are often mounted with lighting and heat-sensing equipment for night pursuits.

 Military forces use attack helicopters to conduct aerial attacks on ground targets.
 Such helicopters are mounted with missile launchers and miniguns.
 Transport helicopters are used to ferry troops and supplies where the lack of an airstrip would make transport via fixed-wing aircraft impossible.
 The use of transport helicopters to deliver troops as an attack force on an objective is referred to as "air assault".
 Unmanned aerial systems (UAS) helicopter systems of varying sizes are developed by companies for military reconnaissance and surveillance duties.
 Naval forces also use helicopters equipped with dipping sonar for anti-submarine warfare, since they can operate from small ships.

 Oil companies charter helicopters to move workers and parts quickly to remote drilling sites located at sea or in remote locations.
 The speed advantage over boats makes the high operating cost of helicopters cost-effective in ensuring that oil platforms continue to operate.
 Various companies specialize in this type of operation.

 NASA developed Ingenuity, a 1.8 kg helicopter used to survey Mars (along with a rover).
-It began service in February 2021.
+It began service in February 2021 and was retired due to sustained rotor blade damage in January 2024 after 73 sorties.
 As the Martian atmosphere is 100 times thinner than Earth's, its two blades spin at close to 3,000 revolutions a minute, approximately 10 times faster than that of a terrestrial helicopter.